ionos-enterprise/ionos-enterprise-sdk-java/README.md

 ## Description

 This Java library is a wrapper for the ProfitBricks REST API.
-All API operations are performed over SSL and authenticated using your ProfitBricks portal credentials.
+All API operations are performed over SSL and are authenticated using your ProfitBricks portal credentials.
 The API can be accessed within an instance running in ProfitBricks or directly over the Internet from any application that can send an HTTPS request and receive an HTTPS response.

 This guide will show you how to programmatically perform common management tasks using the ProfitBricks SDK for Java.